application-research/storage-market-api/README.md

 You can stop the dev db by running `.dev/stop.sh`

+#### Purging the dev DB
 DB tables will be persisted via a docker volume.
-You can purge all tables/data from the dev db by running `.dev/start.sh`, then start it back up again with `.dev/start.sh`
+You can purge all tables/data from the dev db by running
+1. `.dev/purge.sh`
+2. `.dev/start.sh` (re-creates container)
+3. `.dev/start.sh` (run it a second time to start it up)

 ### Setup (MacOS)